alimansoori/question2answer/README.md

 - Validate and/or modify many types of user input with *filter modules*.
 - Implement a custom search engine with *search modules*.
 - Add extra spam protection with *captcha modules*.
-- Extend many core Q2A functions using *function overrides*.
+- Extend many core ILYA functions using *function overrides*.

 ----------

 As of version 1.6.3, all development is taking place through GitHub.
 The collaborative development process is being managed by [Scott Vivian][1].
-(Note that official releases are still distributed via the [Q2A website][Q2A].)
+(Note that official releases are still distributed via the [ILYA website][ILYA].)

 Please read the [contributing page][2] for more information on how to get involved.